top of page

 -Mary

-We also offer Professional Knife Sharpening Service, blade and scissors sharpening, and knife edge repair for customers and businesses in and around Black Mountain, Asheville, Weaverville, and Greater Western NC.
+We also offer Professional Knife Sharpening Service, Scissors Sharpening near you, and knife edge and tip repair for customers and businesses in and around Black Mountain, Asheville, Weaverville, and Greater Western NC.

 Black Mountain News Article on Keith Nix Knives